yujuan-zhang/feature-representation-for-LLMs/Model/Model interpretation/DNN_explainer_shap.md

 result_df.to_excel(save_path + "/" + type_name[0] + "/" + "shap_global/SHAP_base_probablity.xlsx", index=False)
 ```

 At last we thanks for developer for `SHAP` package, we are only integrate different interpretation technique include `SHAP`  in our pipeline, and for promote `SHAP` use in bioinformatics.
-Our DNN model based SHAP analysis can directly come true based on `shap.DeepExplainer`, So if our package install or process is not satisfy your system and experiments, you can choose `shap.DeepExplaine` from `SHAP`  directly and reproduce the experiment.
+Our DNN model based SHAP analysis can directly come true based on `shap.DeepExplainer`, So if our package install or process is not satisfy your system and experiments, you can choose `shap.DeepExplainer` from `SHAP`  directly and reproduce the experiment.